 - 1. As of Jan 1, 2020, the gamble will be considered attempted when the first obstacle is taken, in the correct direction of the gamble. - 2.
 There is only a single attempt at the gamble. - 3.
 Back to back performances are not allowed.
 If performed, the second performance will not have a point value. - 4.
-Flips into Tunnels, or out of Tunnels onto Contact Equipment is not allowed.
-If performed the second obstacle will have no point value. - 5.
-The back to back rule, and the flip rule, when being used on the first obstacle of a gamble, both negate the gamble attempt.
-So essentially, if you have a dog who does the #1 gamble jump in the wrong direction, you would be given 1 point, if they then turn right back around and do that jump again, you would be given a zero for the back to back, and if they then attempted the gamble it would also negate the gamble. - 6.
+Flips off of contact equipment into tunnels, or out of tunnels onto contact equipment is not allowed.
+If performed the second obstacle will have no point value. - The back to back rule, and the flip rule, when being used on the first obstacle of a gamble, both negate the gamble attempt.
+So essentially, if you have a dog who does the #1 gamble jump in the wrong direction, you would be given 1 point, if they then turn right back around and do that jump again, you would be given a zero for the back to back, and if they then attempted the gamble it would also negate the gamble. - 7.
 Skipping large portions of the course is not allowed.
+If there is more than 42ft between your dog's last attempted/completed obstacle and their next attempted/completed obstacle, it will result in an Elimination.
+The 42' is measured in a straight line, not the dog's path.

-Your dog can not travel more than 42 feet without performing an obstacle.
-Doing so will be an Elimination for that round. - 7.
-The start obstacle must be taken to start the clock.
+- 8. The start obstacle must be taken to start the clock.
 The finish obstacle MUST also be completed.
 This is what will stop your time and it cannot be bypassed.
 If your dog runs past it, it's in your own best interest to get them back through it as fast as possible.
-Your dog completing it in the opposite direction is still acceptable to stop the clock. - 8.
-All standard NADAC rules apply. - 9.
-General rules of Chances lines will apply regards to four feet across the line negate the gamble attempt.
-Handler cannot cross or step on the Gamble line. - 10.
+Your dog completing it in the opposite direction is still acceptable to stop the clock. - 9.
+All standard NADAC rules apply. - 10.
+General rules of Chances lines will apply regards to four paws across the line negate the gamble attempt.
+Handler cannot cross or step on the Gamble line. - 11.
 Faulted obstacles will receive no points.
-E.G missed contacts, knocked bars (which negate points for that jump for the remainder of the run), unsafe weave poles. - 11.
-Placements are based off highest number of points in your height and group. - 12.
+E.G missed contacts, knocked bars (which negate points for that jump for the remainder of the run), unsafe weave poles. - 12.
+Placements are based off highest number of points in your height and group. - 13.
 You receive points for the obstacles within the gamble, while you're attempting it.